 We learn by experience that, no matter how much we apply ourselves in fighting sins, we cannot, by our own efforts, make ourselves pure - without any remaining stain or contamination from our past evil acts and thoughts.
 We know that, no matter how fervent our desire, we cannot, make ourselves free - insensitive to temptation and invulnerable to its seduction.
 We are dust.
-How could we make ourselves into gold?
+We cannot make ourselves into gold?

 There is One, however, who can!